 Create a parachute that will safely deliver a package from a height of 2 metres.
 Your package should have an open top and land upright without having the contents spill out.

-You should use objects you can find around the house to create your parachute (some examples are below).
+Instruct participants to use objects they can find around the house to create their parachute (some examples are below).

-We recommend that the distance between the parachute and your cup or box is no longer than 20 cm.
-The contents of your package should be light, like a ping pong ball or marshmallow.
+We recommend that the distance between the parachute and the cup or box is no longer than 20 cm.
+The contents of the package should be light, like a ping pong ball or marshmallow.

 - Paper cup